bling123456/PortSwigger-Academy-CheatSheets/Access Control/README.md

 * An application’s access controls may be bypassed by platform level controls.

 * If there is a protected functionality that only a higher-level privilege user can access, test whether this functionality can be accessed with a different HTTP method.
 Then determine if a lower-level privilege user can bypass access controls using this method.
+Try POSTX, GET etc...

 <br>

 ---